Close

 • The maximum limit is raised to ₹50,000 when the policyholder is over 60 and has chosen only self, spouse, and children.

-• When a policyholder under 60 decides to add parents’ health insurance to that of self, spouse, and children, the maximum limit is ₹50,000 if both parents are also under 60.
+• When a policyholder under 60 adds parents’ health insurance to self, spouse, and children, the maximum limit is ₹50,000 if both parents are under 60.

 • The cap is increased to ₹1,00,000 if policyholders and parents are above 60 years of age, with a component of ₹50,000 set aside for parents.